4

 – patbarron

-Oct 7, 2019 at 4:38
+Commented Oct 7, 2019 at 4:38

 • @patbarron Wait, there are games under your name on chessdb that aren't yours?
 Is there another chess player with your name?
 Try searching them up on the FIDE website's player lookup.
-Oct 7, 2019 at 8:14
+Commented Oct 7, 2019 at 8:14

 • Yes, there are games that are not mine.
 It's certainly possible there are other players with my name (USCF has one other player with the same name except for middle initial), but there's no one in the current FIDE rating list with my name.
 However, chess-db has associated these mystery games with my name and my USCF ID number.